-On average, 1 assignment per week, usually completed in assigned groups.
-Most assignments will be completed in class and submitted to Gradescope.
+During discussions: A group will consist of at most 4 students who will work together throughout the semester.
+Group members will decide their expectations for the group.
+They will also elect one member responsible for uploading the group's work to Gradescope at the end of the session.
+On average, there is 1 group assignment per week.
+Some assignments will be given during lecture.
 The purpose of participation is to improve your learning by: 1) cooperation, communication and support among your classmates as you practice the skills required for success in the course; and 2) providing feedback on your progress to encourage reflection and improvement.
-You will get as much benefit from these assignments as you choose to put forth in your effort and you are expected to correct your work after receiving feedback.
-Each assignment will contribute equally toward this category in your course grade.
-Refer to the Universal Absence Accommodation Policy for missed discussions.
+Group assignments will include test guestions from previous semesters.
+You will get as much benefit from this component as you choose to put forth in your effort and you are expected to correct your work after receiving feedback.
+Each group assignment will contribute equally toward this category in your course grade.
+Refer to the Universal Absence Accommodation Policy for missed group work.